RECKON YOURSELF TO BE DEAD

 To think of yourself as dead so far as sin is concerned (Rom.
 6:11 GNT).

-While it is true that your sinful self has been crucified with Christ on the Cross, thereby making you to be dead to sin, yet if you fail to always consider, regard, or count yourself dead indeed to sin and yield yourself to the Holy Spirit, you will still continue to struggle with sins and fall into temptations.
+While it is true that your sinful self has been crucified with Christ on the cross, thereby making you to be dead to sin, yet if you fail to always reckon, consider, regard, or count yourself dead indeed to sin, but alive to God in Christ, you will still continue to struggle with sins and fall into temptations.

 What does it mean to deny yourself?